 You can survive the pandemic by avoiding making the same mistakes made in the past.
 You can also come out sane by adopting some of the preventative measures taken in the past and adopting the right attitudes and reflexes.

 One example of a global pandemic that had devastating impacts on the economy and people’s lives, in general, is the 1918 Spanish flu.
-Many lessons can be drawn from the global pandemic that had severe economic and psychological consequences on businesses and individuals.
+Many lessons can be drawn from the global pandemic that had severe economic and psychological consequences on companies, enterprises and individuals.

 SOME OF THE LESSONS YOU CAN LEARN FROM PAST PANDEMICS